wp-plugins/bepro-listings/readme.txt

 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
 Also link videos from sites like, youtube, vimeo, & dailymotion
 	5. Documents - Allow users to add and manage document listings on your website from the front end (zip, doc, pdf, odt, csv, etc)
-	6. Icons - Tons of google map markers/icons from the "Map Icons Collection" by Nicolas Mollet
+	6. Icons - Tons of google map markers/icons from the "Map Icons Collection" by Nicolas Mollet and also allows other addons to place icons on listings, video, documents, etc
 	7. Realestate - Add realestate directory related information to listings & the ability to search/filter by realestate details
 	8. S2Member - Limit & get paid for your listings depending on membership levels, using this s2member integration
 	9. Audio - List your podcasts and music on wordpress with this addon.
 We support several file types including wav, wma, mp3 and m4a